How to Develop a Social Media Policy for Employees

 - Remind employees that hate speech, threats of violence, harassment, or racial slurs are not tolerated.

-- Suggest that they add a disclaimer to their personal profile stating that their opinions are their own and that they do not speak for their employer.
+- Suggest that they add a disclaimer to their personal profile stating that their opinions are their own and do not speak for their employer.

 Here are a couple of things you can include in your policy that might help with this:

-- Educate employees on brand representation — train them in company tone and voice, and why it’s important that they stick to them when talking about the brand or sharing company content.
+- Educate employees on brand representation — train them in company tone and voice and why they must stick to them when talking about the brand or sharing company content.

-- Encourage content sharing — use a dedicated employee advocacy platform to get your content in front of your employees and to make it easy for them to share it with their networks.
+- Encourage content sharing — use a dedicated employee advocacy platform to get your content in front of your employees and make it easy to share it with their networks.

-- Emphasize bringing value to all interactions - discourage things like trolling, flaming, or troll-baiting - this is a game with no winners.
-Instead, make sure that your employees respond by adding value — links to content that answers customer questions, or advice on what channels to use to get a solution to their problem faster.
+- Emphasize bringing value to all interactions — make sure that your employees respond by adding value — links to content that answers customer questions or advice on what channels to use to get a solution to their problem faster.

-The purpose of a social media policy is to minimise employee-initiated conflict situations.
-That said, there’s only so much that you can do to prevent a PR disaster spilling over on your social pages.
+The purpose of a social media policy is to minimize employee-initiated conflict situations.
+That said, there’s only so much that you can do to prevent a PR disaster from spilling over on your social pages.

-Your social media crisis management plan needs to include an up-to-date list of emergency contacts that include your social media team, crisis management team, legal department, PR department, and C-suite executives that will spearhead and oversee the recovery efforts.
+Your social media crisis management plan needs to include an up-to-date list of emergency contacts — including your social media team, crisis management team, legal department, PR department, and C-suite executives — who will spearhead and oversee the recovery efforts.

-Since this is a sensitive document that will include information on what qualifies as a crisis and how to define the scope (some examples below), as well as spell out an approval process for response activities, it’s best that it’s not public-facing (e.g. not available on your website as most social media guidelines for employees are).
+Since this is a sensitive document that will include information on what qualifies as a crisis and how to define the scope, as well as spell out an approval process for response activities, it shouldn’t be public-facing (e.g., not available on your website as most social media guidelines for employees are).